 Definitely the highlight and best two days of our trip.
 From the outdoor teatime along the river to the unbelievable grilled fish, grilled cheese (yes, grilled cheese) fresh salad and wine, to the remarkable guide, the first day was truly exceptional.
 The things that we got to see up close and personal were sensational

-It often helps to get a recommendation to other service providers – these are people who we know and trust and offer a distinctive personalised service and are customer focused.
-Please feel free to let them know that they were recommended by Exceptional Kangaroo Island.
+It often helps to get a recommendation to other service providers – these are people who we know and trust, offer a distinctive personalised service, and are customer focused.
+Please feel free to let them know that they were recommended by their friends at Exceptional Kangaroo Island.

 - Islander Estate Vineyard - Bordeaux-inspired wines handmade on Kangaroo Island

 - Kangaroo Island Marine Adventures

 - Kangaroo Island Outdoor Action

 - Kangaroo Island Seaside Inn